RockLib/RockLib.Messaging/docs/SQS.md

   - The name of the instance of SQSReceiver.
 - queueUrl
   - The url of the SQS queue.
-- region (optional, defaults to the null)
+- region (optional, defaults to null)
   - The region of the SQS queue.
 - maxMessages (optional, defaults to 3)
   - The maximum number of messages to return with each call to the SQS endpoint.
 Amazon SQS never returns more messages than this value (however, fewer messages might be returned).
 Valid values are 1 to 10.